Leo Tolstoy

 Human virtue is not far from us: all it takes is to want to love people, and it will come by itself.

 Cleanse your soul from all pollutants and only love will remain.
-And, searching for its object, this love is not satisfied with you, choosing instead all living things, and also that which animates the living—God.
+And, as it searches for its object, this love will not be satisfied with you, but will instead choose all living things, as well as that which animates the living—God.